 Ear cleaning is an essential part of keeping your dog clean.
-Endeavoring to clean your dog ear on a regular basis is a guaranteed way to prevent dog ear infections, which are dominant infection in dogs.
+Knowing how to clean dogs ears is a guaranteed way to prevent dog ear infections, which are dominant infections in dogs.

-Different dog breeds are prone to ear infections to varying degree, hence the need to understand your dog breed well to know how to prevent painful bacterial and fungal infections of the dog ear.
+Different dog breeds are prone to ear infections to varying degree.
+Hence it is important to understand your dog breed well to know how to prevent painful bacterial and fungal infections of the dog ear.

 Dog’s Ear Structure

-Before we move to cleaning dog ears, it is quite important to understand the anatomy of the dog ear.
+Before we move to explaining how to clean dogs ears, it is quite important to understand the anatomy of the dog ear.
 Below is what you need to know about the dog’s ear.

 - External Canal: Immediately after the ear opening, you find the external canal of the dog ear.
-The ear is more of a vertical canal in the initial point and becomes horizontally inclined towards the end of the canal.
+The ear is a vertical canal initially and becomes horizontally inclined towards the end.
 This is the part of the ear where you get to feel the cartilage of the ear – this cartilage is responsible for creating ridges on the surface.
-Glands that oils and wax into the ear is contained in this part of the ear.
+Glands that oils and wax into the ear is in this part of the ear.

 - Eardrum: This is the site for the tympanic membrane which is responsible for protecting the middle and inner ear.
 Aside from protecting the middle ear and the inner ear, this part of the ear also shoulders the responsibility of vibrating in response to sound waves and aid hearing.
 It is a very important cog in the anatomy of the dog ear that must not be tempered with.